ITensor/website/docs/main.md

-Welcome - if you are using the library for the first time, see the [[Tutorial Introduction|tutorial]].
+Welcome&mdash;if you are using the library for the first time, see the [[Tutorial Introduction|tutorial]].

 Once you learn the basics,